 - Demand is the desire of consumers for a specific product

-- The law of supply states that the quantity of a good increases when the price decreases
+- The law of supply states that the market price decreases as the supply offered increases

-- The law of demand states that the quantity of a good decreases as the price for that same good increases
+- The law of demand states that the quantity demanded decreases as price increases

 Prices have a direct effect on producers and their decision making because when there is a price decrease, producers must increase their supply (which is the law of supply).
 Prices also affect producers because higher prices of supplies may cause producers to make an executive decision as to whether or not to make more products.